Installomator/Installomator/README.md

 Installomator was _not_ written for these kinds of deployment.

-If you are running this kind of deployment, you want [AutoPkg](https://github.com/autopkg/autopkg).
+If you are running this kind of deployment, you want to use [AutoPkg](https://github.com/autopkg/autopkg) and you can stop reading here.

 There are other kinds of deployments, though.
 In these deployments the management system is merely used to "get the user ready" as quickly as possible when they set up a new machine, and to offer software from a self service portal.
 In these deployments, system and software installations are 'latest version available' and updates are user driven (though we do want to nag them).

+These deployments are

+- user driven
+- low control
+- minimal maintenance effort

-These are mostly 'user controlled' Macs and we mostly just want to assist the user in doing the right thing.
+These are mostly 'user controlled' Macs and we (the admins) just want to assist the user in doing the right thing.
 And the right thing is (often) to install the latest versions and updates when they are available.

 The Mac App Store and software pushed through the Mac App Store follow this approach.
-When you manage software through the App Store — whether it is on iOS or macOS — neither the MacAdmin nor the user get a choice of the application version.
+When you manage and deploy software through the App Store — whether it is on iOS or macOS — neither the MacAdmin nor the user get a choice of the application version.
 They will get the latest version.

-In such deployments, keeping the installers hosted in your management system up to date is an extra burden that often feels unnecessary.
+In such deployments, keeping the installers hosted in your management system up to date is an extra burden.
+AutoPkg can, well, automate much of the download/re-package/upload/stage cycle, but it still requires oversight and maintenance.
 Instead of downloading, re-packaging, uploading application installers to the management system, it is often easier to run a script which downloads the latest version directly from the vendor's servers and installs it.

 There are obviously a few downsides to this approach:

 - when your fleet is mostly on site and many will install or update at the same time, they will reach out over the internet to the vendor's servers, possibly overwhelming your internet connection
 - when you download software from the internet, it should be verified to avoid man-in-the-middle or other injection attacks
-- there is no control over which version the clients get
+- there is no control over which version the clients get, you cannot "hold back" new versions for testing and approval workflows
+- some application downloads are gated behind logins or paywalls and cannot be automated this way

 Some of these disadvantages can be seen as advantages in different setups.
-When your fleet is mostly mobile and offsite, then downloading from vendor servers will relieve the inbound connection to your management server, or the data usage on your cloud server.
+When your fleet is mostly mobile and offsite, then downloading from vendor servers will relieve the inbound connection to your management server, or the data usage on your management system's cloud server.
 Software vendors are pushing for subscriptions with continuous updates and feature releases, so moving the entire team to the latest versions quickly can make those available quickly.
 Also being on the latest release includes all current security patches.

 Because this is an attractive solution for _certain kinds_ of deployment, there are already many scripts out there that will download and install the latest version of a given software.
 And we have built and used quite a few in-house, as well.
 Most importantly, [William Smith has this script](https://gist.github.com/talkingmoose/a16ca849416ce5ce89316bacd75fc91a) which can be used to install several different Microsoft applications and bundles, because Microsoft has a nice unified URL scheme.